 Access Control for New Employees

 New employees must have a way to get in and out of the building.
 Ideally, you should assign access credentials before they arrive for their first day.
-If you don’t already have an access control system in place, consider implementing one.
+If you don’t already have access control in place, consider implementing one.

-Modern systems are cloud-based and allow you to control access remotely while keeping records in real time.
+Modern access control systems are cloud-based and allow you to control access remotely while keeping records in real time.
 New employees can download a free app and use mobile credentials instead of traditional methods like key cards or fobs.
 It’s a hassle-free way to make the new employee’s work experience that much more enjoyable and productive.
 Modern, IoT-enabled amenities are also a great way to add value to your company and attract a higher level of talent.

 When new employees arrive for their first day, make sure you have booked training with relevant staff members.
 Once they’re set up in their workspaces, book time with the IT department so they can get the passwords and software they need.